t9md/atom-try/README.md

 - Autosave try buffer.
 - Use scope at cursor position to support nested scope like CoffeeScript in Markdown.

-# TODO
+# How to use

-- highlight pasted text on try buffer
-- improve coverage of `scope2extname`.
+Select text in editor then
+- Invoke `try:paste`.
+- Chose `Paste to Try` from context menu.

 # Keymap
 No keymap by default.